pradyunsg/furo/docs/kitchen-sink/generic.rst

 Long inline code wrapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
-DO NOT RE-WRAP THE FOLLOWING PARAGRAPH!
+DO NOT RE-WRAP THE FOLLOWING PARAGRAPHS!

 Let's test wrapping and whitespace significance in inline literals:
 ``This is an example of --inline-literal --text, --including some--